 Built and launched in time to help Liverpool celebrate its European Capital of Culture title in 2008, the arena – part of The ACC Liverpool Group - has already forged an enviable reputation for delivering prestigious events – as its short history will attest.

 We opened our doors on 12 January 2008 with the official opening ceremony for the European Capital of Culture, launching a year-long celebration and signalling the culmination of a decade of regeneration in the city.

 The arena and convention centre cost £164 million to build, financed by Liverpool City Council, English Partnerships (now the Homes and Communities Agency), the Northwest Regional Development Agency and European (ERDF) funding.
 It is owned by Liverpool City Council and The ACC Liverpool Group Ltd was set up as a management company to run it on the council's behalf.

 Plans for developing under-used land at Liverpool’s Kings Dock first emerged in early 2000.
 Initial reviews considered a range of options for the site and a concert arena and convention centre facility was identified as most likely to make the biggest impact on employment, the local economy and Liverpool's national profile.
-Plans were drawn up for the facility's construction, and in May 2005 Bob Prattey was recruited as The ACC Liverpool Group's Chief Executive to lead the building of the team to manage, market and operate the new centre.
+Plans were drawn up for the facility's construction, and in May 2005 Bob Prattey was recruited as Chief Executive to lead the building of the team to manage, market and operate the new centre.

 DELIVERING ECONOMIC BENEFIT